alkhatiba/alkhatiba.github.io/aboutme.md

 ### My Story
-Ahmad has a fascination with technology and its potential to solve problems and create value.
-After completing his undergraduate studies in industrial engineering, he decided to pursue his passion for software development.
+Ahmad has a fascination with technology's potential to solve problems and create value.
+Therefore, after completing his undergraduate studies in industrial engineering, he decided to pursue his passion for software development.